Getty Images/iStockphoto

 AI can also introduce new risks.
 For example, sharing AI models with third parties could expose sensitive data.
 If workflow designs don't adapt to these changed realities, businesses might miss out on AI's full benefits.

 Take a common scenario: A new generative AI tool reduces the time an employee needs to complete a task.
 But if the broader process stays the same -- and the employee's freed-up time isn't repurposed for higher-value work -- overall efficiency doesn't improve.
-The result is a new tool, likely with new costs and risks, but no net gain in business value.
+The result is a new tool, with new costs and risks, but no net gain in business value.

-AI change management example: Software development
+Change management for AI example: Software development

-Imagine that an organization adopts an AI-assisted code generation tool to speed up software development.
+Imagine an organization adopts an AI-assisted code generation tool to speed up software development.
 This AI augmentation, the thinking goes, will reduce the time human developers spend writing boilerplate code and test cases.

 But if the AI coding tool is introduced without modifying internal development processes, it's unlikely to add much value.
 Developers might use the tool inconsistently, leading to inconsistent workflows.
 They might also overlook new risks associated with AI tools, such as package hallucination and other security vulnerabilities.